openstack/python-neutronclient/README.rst

-This is the client API library for Quantum.
+This package provides a compatibility layer for code that was built to require the old Quantum API Client.
+New code should use the neutronclient module.